 New Zealand Sign Language Tutor Scholarship

-The purpose of this scholarship is to support you as you study Victoria University of Wellington’s Certificate in Deaf Studies – Teaching New Zealand Sign Language.
+Learn about this scholarship, which is designed to support people to study Victoria University of Wellington’s Certificate in Deaf Studies – Teaching New Zealand Sign Language.

 Applications for the NZSL Tutor Scholarship are now closed.